Work in Canada

 Truck Drivers Even More In-demand in Canada in 2020

 Canada has a high demand for truck drivers.
-With over 3,000 jobs in Canada currently listed on websites such as indeed, Job Bank and eJobbo, and the fact that truck drivers are listed on almost every province and the territory’s in-demand jobs lists for 2020, there no better time than the present to start your Canadian visa application and apply to immigrate to Canada in 2020.
+With over 3,000 jobs in Canada currently listed on websites such as indeed, Job Bank, and eJobbo, and the fact that truck drivers are listed on almost every Canadian province and the territory’s in-demand jobs lists for 2020, there no better time than the present to start your Canadian visa application and apply to immigrate to Canada in 2020 as a truck driver.

 According to reports by Trucking HR Canada, Canada will have a shortage of 25,000 truck drivers by 2023.
 61% of trucking jobs in Canada reportedly went unfilled in 2019 and it is expected to increase by 25% by 2023.

 Canada plans to welcome 1 million newcomers to Canada by 2022 Despite the restrictions caused by COVID-19, the Canadian government continues to accept and process visa applications, to help close the gap in the Canadian labour market.